Timer/jocse-paper/paper.md

 \end{table}

 This linear decrease is consistent with how OpenMP distributes its work.
 OpenMP distributes the task of an independent Bayesian network computation across multiple threads simultaneously.
 These independent tasks are not blocking and do not lock one another, and thus have very little contention.
 There is one lock after each computation which appends the network to the consensus network, but is negligible to the total time taken to compute the Bayesian networks.
-OpenMP results in such low standard error because it works with memory within the program and requires no network communication like MPI.
+OpenMP results in such low runtime standard error because it works with memory within the program and requires no network communication like MPI.
 The reduction of standard error as the number of threads increase may be due to the kernel.
 The kernel is responsible for scheduling threads and ensuring other work on the system gets done.
 The increase in threads means there are more threads which may go uninterrupted by the kernel scheduling something from the operating system.

 ## Cluster Parallelism
 The resulting runtime decrease also appears to be linear while increasing the number of machines.
 However, as the number of machines increase, overhead also increases.
-Figure 2 demonstrates that as the number of machines increase, there is much more variation introduced and overhead.
+Figure 2 demonstrates that as the number of machines increase, there is much more variation introduced and overhead in the runtime.
 Observing 64 machines and leading up to 64 machines, it can be noted that the reduction in runtime becomes less and less and then starts increasing.
 This increase in runtime happens when the inflection point has been reached for the given set of data.
 At some point, it takes longer to send the data over the network than it would be to simply compute more data on less machines.
 It is important to note that an increase in resources does not necessarily mean an increase in performance, nor always one for one; see Table 2 for test results.